enc0ded/enc0ded-persistent-vehicles-docs/README.md

 ## Usage
 IMPORTANT: You must only tigger 'persistent-vehicles/register-vehicle' after you set a lisense plate to a vehicle, or the vehicle will be registered with the wrong plate and WILL duplicate as mod uses plates to know if a vehicle exists or not.

-All vehicles must have a unqiue lisense plate.
+All vehicles must have a unique lisense plate.
 To make a vehicle persistent, pass its entity to the event below in a client script.

-Set light to true to only remember important props, good for work vehicles.
-Set forgetAfter (in seconds) to forget vehicle after specified time.
+Set "light" to true to only remember important props, good for work vehicles.
+Set "forgetAfter" (in seconds) to forget vehicle after specified time.
-Set statebag key value pair to register statebag server side.
-See "State Bag Support" below for more information. light, forgetAfter and state are optional params and can be omitted.
+Set "state" key/value pair to register statebags server side.
+See "State Bag Support" below for more information.
+"light", "forgetAfter" and "state" are optional params and can be omitted.
 ```lua
 # client event
 TriggerEvent('persistent-vehicles/register-vehicle', entity, light, forgetAfter, state)